 I spent ten years on active duty in the United States Army.
 I graduated from the U.S. Army Airborne School, also the Fort Bragg RECONDO course.
 While in the Army I was ranked an Expert, the Army’s highest rating for shooting skill, with both the M16A1 rifle and the Colt 1911A1 .45 auto.
 However I don’t BS anyone, no “During my fifth ‘Nam tour” stories here; I was a clerk in the Airborne.
 I left the Army with a deep and abiding love for guns – well, actually I went into the Army with that already – and the ability to type over 100 words a minute.
 A career as a gunwriter seemed the obvious choice.

-I sold my first article to a nationally published gun magazine in 1989 while I was still in the Army.
-Since 1992 when I exited the Army I have made my living writing articles for gun magazines, supplemented by brief stints as an armed security guard or cab driver.
-But mostly I have been a full-time, freelance gunwriter.
+I sold my first article to a nationally published gun magazine in 1989 while still in the Army.
+Since 1992 when I exited the Army I have made my living writing articles for gun magazines.
 Recently I passed the 1,000 magazine articles written-and-sold mark, and have had three books published.

 Over the years my articles have appeared in magazines with titles like Petersen’s Handguns, Guns & Ammo, Combat Handguns, Soldier of Fortune, The Gun Buyer’s Guide, Tactical Guns & Gear, The Tactical Journal, The Complete Book of the 1911, The Complete Book of the AR-15, Testfire, Small Arms Review, Autopistols, The Blue Press, etc. Hey, it’s paid the bills.

 Being a gunwriter has allowed me to fire pretty much any gun I’ve found really interesting, over the past 30-plus years.
 Currently my ammo expenditure is well up into the six figures.